PURPOSE AND GUIDELINES

 (1) Authority.
 Except as otherwise stated, the director is responsible for administering and interpreting the provisions of this title and those titles listed in LCC 17.05.030, as well as Lewis County county-wide planning policies, and Lewis County comprehensive plan.
 However, approval authority rests with various entities based on permit type, as identified in Table 17.05-1.

 (2) Third Party Review.
 At any point during review of an application, the department may require, or the applicant may request, third party review in cases where additional professional or technical expertise is required due to scale or complexity and/or in cases where independent review is deemed necessary.
+The time frame for decision shall be paused during third party review.
+The time frame for decision shall continue at the completion of third party review and submission of all required additional information that results from third party review.
 All third party review shall occur at the applicant’s expense.

 (3) Interpretation.